 The next tab is called Contracts, and enables you to assign options for enabling each player to have a “contract” with a certain team roster.
 Tick the box for Use Contracts, and there will be a list of options for you to complete.
 We wouldn’t recommend using this feature if you are new to Fantrax though.

 The Draft tab provides some simple, but extremely important options for you to consider.
 This is a critical section of this Fantrax League Setup Walkthrough!
 For the Draft Type, you have four options to select from the dropdown menu: ‘Live Online Standard’, ‘Live Online Auction’, ‘Automated’, and ‘Offline’.
 These include the options for Regular and Slow Drafts.
-We’ll explain that bit in detail below.
+We’ll explain that bit in detail below, as well as here.

 Live Online Standard is the most common type of draft.
 This is a draft that follows the regular rules of managers being able to select any player that fits into the rules of the league.
 These rules being if you limit the number of players from each team, or if you have a salary cap version of the draft game.
 Most drafts will be a complete free-for-all on which players you may select, though.
 Live Online Auction is a type of draft whereby all managers have the chance to draft all players.
 An auction is undertaken for each and every Premier League player.
 When it is a manager’s turn to draft a player, he opens up the bidding on the player he would like, and all other managers then have a chance to win the auction on this player.
 Selecting this option will bring up a whole host of options for you to select, with the most important one being the Draft Budget that each manager has.
 This version of drafting is less common, but certainly a variation to consider further down the line.